sailfish009/openstructure/modules/doc/intro.rst

 located at a different location:

  * on *MacOS X* the files are located inside the application bundle.
-The file browser fill automatically point to the examples.
+The file browser will automatically point to the examples.
  * on *Linux* and *Windows* PREFIX/share/openstructure/examples, where PREFIX is the path to the directory containing OpenStructure.